The Difference Between Benign and Malignant Tumors

 Malignant Tumors

-Malignant tumors are uncontrolled growths that can spread into other organs and tissues (metastasis) and can possibly be life threatening.
+Malignant tumors are uncontrolled growths that can spread into other organs and tissues (metastasis) and can be life-threatening, depending upon the type, location, and extent of metastasis or local invasion.

 Malignant tumors are also known as “cancer.”